r2roC/hackathon/README.md

 # **Running on local server**
-This will allow you to hook up to the db as well as mess around with the front end
+This will allow you to hook up to the db as well as mess around with the front end.
 1. Open up a terminal and run
 	```npm install firebase-tools -g``` or
 	```curl -sL https://firebase.tools | bash```